 The term “jelly legs” is used to describe a feeling of weakness or instability in the legs, often experienced during moments of extreme stress or anxiety.

-In the article, various experts discuss the mechanisms behind this phenomenon and the ways in which it can impact a person’s ability to perform tasks or navigate challenging situations.
+In the article, various experts discuss the mechanisms behind this phenomenon and how it can impact a person’s ability to perform tasks or navigate challenging situations.

-From increased blood flow to the muscles in the legs to the release of stress hormones like cortisol, there are a number of factors that contribute to this sensation.
-By understanding the science behind quivery legs, individuals can learn to better manage their stress and cope with difficult situations in a more effective manner.
+From increased blood flow to the muscles in the legs to the release of stress hormones like cortisol, several factors contribute to this sensation.
+By understanding the science behind quivery legs, individuals can learn to better manage their stress and cope with difficult situations more effectively.

 Encouragement for readers to consult with their healthcare provider